sinablk/sinablk.github.io/_posts/2019-01-29-what-is-statistical-learning.markdown

 postFooter: Additional information, and maybe a <a href="#">link or two</a>.
 ---

 > This is the first in a series of posts that I'm doing on statistical learning.[^1] All the material is based on [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) book which was taught by the authors and Stanford University professors Trevor Hastie and Rob Tibshirani.
-The aim is to condense the concepts taught in the course and the material in the book to a series of under-10-minute reads in as simple a language as possible, something likening to the [Feynman technique](https://mattyford.com/blog/2014/1/23/the-feynman-technique-model).
+The aim is to condense the concepts taught in the course and the material in the book to a series of under-10-minute reads in as simple a language as possible without being too simplistic, something likening to the [Feynman technique](https://www.youtube.com/watch?v=q-16DPh_VWw).
+While I try to keep the math and formulae to the minimum, I find that explaining, understanding, or doing any kind of statistical learning without math is like riding a camel in a desert while blindfolded.
+See the accompnaying [Github repo](https://github.com/alisiina/stat-learning) for this series.

 ### What?